Before all Memory is Lost

 Learn more about our free resources, including books, education programs and lesson plans, the digital platform Re:Collection and short films.

 The memoirs – published in English and French under the imprint of The Azrieli Series of Holocaust Survivor Memoirs – are distributed free of charge to educational institutions across Canada, and are for sale at bookstores.
 E-book versions are now available.

 The program is guided by the conviction that such stories play an important role in education about tolerance and diversity.

-As part of our cross-country education outreach, Holocaust survivor René Goldman will be sharing his remarkable story of survival with Kelowna-area high school students.
+As part of our cross-country education outreach, Holocaust survivor Rachel Shtibel will share her remarkable story of survival with undergraduate history students studying the Holocaust

 Delve deeper into the lives of the survivors through rare interview footage, memoir excerpts, photographs, artifacts and an interactive timeline and map in our new digital platform.